 Intel CPUs have been mentioned often as the best for powering gaming platforms and platforms that are geared towards one-way tasking.
 As the leader of the CPU market, Intel has a myriad of types of processors – making it a little trickier to figure out which one is the best for your gaming computer.
-In this roundup the VG crew selects and analyzes the best intel CPUs available today.
+In this roundup the VG crew selects and analyzes the best intel CPUs in 2019.

 - Best Budget Buy: Intel Core i5-8400

 - Best for Tasks OTHER than gaming: Intel Core i9-7980XE

 At around $250 on Amazon, the Intel Core i5-8400 is a budget buyers dream.
 The affordability of this unit would give a lot buyers pause when it comes to the performance but the performance is at a highly competitive level.
 In terms of benchmarks it has improved its clockspeeds from the previous 4th generation model.
 It has a base clock of 3.8GHz with a Turbo Clock: 4.0GHz.
 This unit also offers a compatible cooler in the box to protect against any overheating that might occur.